 In the event of liquidation of a Company, the holders of equity shares of such Company will be entitled to receive remaining assets of the respective Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders of the respective Company.

 4. Borrowings

-Terms of repayment of term loans outstanding as at March 31, 2021
+Terms of repayment of term loans outstanding as at March 31, 2022

-Loan Maturity March 31, 2020

-Interest rate

-NA - - - -

 5. Income Tax